jreiher2003/espn_parse/README.md

 which way to play.
 This works for team totals as well as game totals.

 Technology stack is python, BS, MongoDB, scipy, and numpy.

+NOTE: you need to clear out the db.nba database every time you run nba_parse_espn.py

+before your run nba_parse_espn.py go to mongo shell - db.nba.drop() then you can run nba_parse_espn.py make the daily matchups in nba_analysis.py and run it